 The good news is that you can wear earmuffs or ear warmers even with your earphones in, so you won’t have to sacrifice your music.

 They just keep your ears cozy and protected from nasty winds and icy air.
 If we had to pick just one, we’d go for the 180s Fleece Ear Warmer.
 It has a comfortable, behind-the-head design, can be adjusted to fit just about anyone, and is resistant to both wind and a moderate amount of water.

 In the first half of this article, we’ll cover ear muffs.
 In the second, we’ll review headband-style ear warmers.
 Here are our top ten earmuffs and ear warmers!

 1. 180s Fleece Ear Warmer

 This fleecy ear warmer is super comfortable.
-It’s built for deep winter, using polyester insulation that’s wind and water-resistant to keep your ears as protected as possible.
+It’s built for deep winter, using wind- and water-resistant polyester insulation to keep your ears as protected as possible.

-A unique behind-the-head design means they fit comfortably.
+A unique behind-the-head design gives a comfortable fit.
 The soft material leaves no chance for chafing, and it’s adjustable so it can fit almost any size head without discomfort or tightness.

 As with everything you buy online, it’s wise to do your research before choosing a seller.
 There are cheap imitations everywhere, and you want to buy from someone reputable in order to receive the great quality product we’re talking about!